FDio/govpp/docs/USER_GUIDE.md

 At first, you need VPP JSON API bindings to build go bindings from.
 There are several ways to get it.

 1. Download from `packagecloud.io` ([learn more](https://fd.io/docs/vpp/master/gettingstarted/installing)).
 2. Clone the VPP repository `git clone https://github.com/FDio/vpp.git` and run `make json-api-files`.
-Built JSON files can be found in `/vpp/build-root/install-vpp-native/vpp/share/vpp/api/`.
+Installed JSON files can be found in `/vpp/build-root/install-vpp-native/vpp/share/vpp/api/`.
-3. If the VPP is already built, the default JSON API path is `/usr/share/vpp/api/`
+3. If the VPP is already installed, the default JSON API path is `/usr/share/vpp/api/`

 # Generate VPP API bindings